 7. DO keep ingredients for rubs, sauces, and mops fresh.
 No ingredient should be kept for more than 6 months.

 8. DO purchase meats with the bone-in.
 Bone acts as a heat element; it absorbs heat and then transfers it into the meat, allowing for more even cooking.

 9. DO marinate meats a minimum of 6 hours.
 That includes use of a dry rub.
 This is called seasoning the meat.

-10. DON'T soak wood chips or chunks prior to using them.
+10. DON'T soak wood chips for smoking or chunks prior to using them.
 This only depletes the heat of the cooking chamber and messes up your cooking temperature.
 Ideally, woods should have a moisture level of about 20%.